Changes to Library Services, 2017-2020

 From February 2017, access to historical material will become more limited as collections are prepared for the move off-site.
 Please check accessibility before visiting by emailing email@example.com.

 Please note that the Library Reading Rooms will close for research visits at 17:30 on Friday 24th March.
-It will not be possible to provide research appointments to consult the Library’s historical collections or deal with enquiries relating to these collections after this date until autumn 2017.
+It will not be possible to consult the Library's historical collections and our ability to deal with enquiries relating to these collections will be limited until autumn 2017.

 19th Century Tracts & Pamphlets